Campaigns of 1792 of the French Revolutionary Wars: April: first French invasion

 Despite protesting that the army was not in condition to fight, Rochambeau obeyed his orders.
 He departed Paris and moved towards Valenciennes on 21 April to assume command of the northern army, and make final preparations for the invasion.
 Rochambeau's subordinate general Biron and maréchal du camp Théobald Dillon would lead the invasion.

 The French national anthem, La Marseillaise, was composed in Strasbourg, April 25, while the French were still mustering troops, as the "Chant de guerre pour l'Armée du Rhin" ("War Song for the Army of the Rhine").

 The French army performed poorly in the first engagements.
 At the Battle of Marquain near Tournai (29 April), French soldiers fled almost at first sight of the Austrian outposts and murdered their general Théobald Dillon, whom they accused of treason.
 Meanwhile, general Biron suffered a defeat at Quiévrain near Mons.
 On 30 April, the Dunkirk column marched 15 miles to Veurne, but encountered no enemy and retreated back to Dunkirk.

 When both his subordinates Dillon and Biron failed in their missions, Rochambeau resigned.
 On 30 April, Lafayette heard of the defeats and Rochambeau's resignation, cancelled his assault on Namur and Liège as well and awaited new orders from Paris.
-The Belgian-Liégois Committee was disappointed and felt betrayed, claiming Lafayette could have easily taken both cities by sheer superior numbers.
+The Belgian-Liègeois Committee was disappointed and felt betrayed, claiming Lafayette could have easily taken both cities by sheer superior numbers.